-A Romanian gangmaster told Portadown slave labourers to 'eat stones'
+Romanian gangmaster told Portadown slave labourers they could 'eat stones'

 His wife Cristina Nicoleta Covaci (31), also of Hanover Street, pleaded guilty to entering into an arrangement to acquire criminal property and converting criminal property, namely the wages of migrant workers and lodging them into her bank account between April and October 2014.